-Pen testing is mostly a manual effort.
-Pen testers do use automated scanning and testing tools in the process.
-But they also go beyond the tools and think their way through security barriers using their knowledge of the latest attack techniques to provide more in-depth testing than a vulnerability assessment (i.e., automated testing) can provide.
-Here are a few comparative advantages of manual pen testing and automated testing:
+Although pen testing is mostly a manual effort, pen testers do use automated scanning and testing tools.
+But they also go beyond the tools and use their knowledge of the latest attack techniques to provide more in-depth testing than a vulnerability assessment (i.e., automated testing).

 Manual pen testing

-Pen testing uncovers vulnerabilities and weaknesses not found in popular lists (e.g., OWASP Top 10) and tests business logic that automated testing can overlook (e.g., data validation, integrity checks).
-Also, a manual pen testing review can help identify false positives reported by automated testing.
-Overall, manual pen testers are experts who “think” like adversaries and can analyze data to target their attacks and test systems and websites in ways automated testing solutions following a scripted routine cannot.
+Manual pen testing uncovers vulnerabilities and weaknesses not included in popular lists (e.g., OWASP Top 10) and tests business logic that automated testing can overlook (e.g., data validation, integrity checks).
+A manual pen test can also help identify false positives reported by automated testing.
+Because pen testers are experts who think like adversaries, they can analyze data to target their attacks and test systems and websites in ways automated testing solutions following a scripted routine cannot.

-Automated testing generates results faster, and needs fewer specialized professionals, than a fully manual pen testing process.
+Automated testing generates results faster and needs fewer specialized professionals than a fully manual pen testing process.
 Automated testing tools track results automatically and can sometimes export them to a centralized reporting platform.
-Also, while the results of manual pen tests might vary from test to test, running automated testing repeatedly on the same system will produce the same results.
+Also, the results of manual pen tests can vary from test to test, whereas running automated testing repeatedly on the same system will produce the same results.